FAQ – CO2 emission regulations for light delivery and light articulated vehicles (collectively referred to as light commercial vehicles)

 Link:

-Small producers who register fewer than 22,000 light commercial vehicles a year in the EU can request a special target in the EU, subject to approval by the European Commission.
-Switzerland had adopted this regulation until the end of 2021.
-Starting in 2022, adjusted target values for small or niche manufacturers are no longer possible.
+Small manufacturers that register fewer than 22,000 LCVs in the European Union (EU) in a year can apply for a special target in the EU.
+This must be approved by the European Commission.
+Switzerland adopted this regulation up to the end of 2021.
+Since 2022, targets are no longer adjusted for small and niche manufacturers.

 What are the applicable data for CO2 and unladen weight?